 The general meeting is the Company's highest decision-making body.
 The annual general meeting resolves among other things the approval of the Company's annual report and financial statements, appoints the auditor and elects the board of directors.
-The Bye-laws 19 to 24 sets outs extensive rules of procedures with regard to notices, general meetings at more than one place, proceedings, voting, proxies and corporate representatives.
+The Bye-laws 19 to 24 sets out extensive rules of procedures with regard to notices, general meetings to be held at more than one place, proceedings, voting, proxies and corporate representatives.